refayasdta/Prem-Engine/README.md

 ### Is Prem Engine free?

-Prem Engine does not require paid application hosting.
-You run it on your own computer.
-You may still have normal hardware, electricity, internet, or external data-provider costs, and the terms and pricing of a provider can change independently of this project.
+Prem Engine is completely free and open source, made by azaria refaya siddharta.
+For more projects check out https://refayasdta.github.io/

 ### Can it run without a KickoffAPI key?

-The application will start, preserve bundled reference data, and display a setup-required state.
+TLDR; No. The application will start, preserve bundled reference data, and display a setup-required state.
 It cannot claim that current fixtures are fresh, so Play remains disabled until a successful current-data synchronization.
 FPL endpoints are used as a bounded fallback for incomplete current squad data; they do not replace KickoffAPI as the primary fixture source.